sofastack/sofa-bolt/CONTRIBUTING.md

-## Contributing to SOFA Bolt
+## Contributing to SOFABolt
-SOFA Bolt is released under the Apache 2.0 license, and follows a very standard Github development process, using Github tracker for issues and merging pull requests into master .
+SOFABolt is released under the Apache 2.0 license, and follows a very standard Github development process, using Github tracker for issues and merging pull requests into master .
 If you would like to contribute something, or simply want to hack on the code this document should help you get started.